walkerlj0/Selenium_Course_Example_Code/advanced-selenium/AdvancedSeleniumJava_Module1.md

 <img src="assets/ADV1.03A.png" alt="New base branch" width="750"/>

-If you are familiar with using GitHub, you can fork the project, then use `git clone &lt;URL to repo>` in the directory you wish to store it.
+If you are familiar with using GitHub, you can fork the project, then use `git clone URL-to-repo` in the directory you wish to store it.